 In this Article

-- What is a vasectomy?
+- What is vasectomy?

-- How effective is a vasectomy?
+- How effective is vasectomy?

-- What are the side effects of a vasectomy?
+- What are the risks of vasectomy?

 - Find a local Urologist in your town

-How effective is a vasectomy?
+How is a vasectomy done?

 Viewers share their comments